charig/OutOfSSAPresentation/Sections/OutOfSSACorrectness.md

 ---

-## Solution to Preserve Semantics
+## Solution

+1. Optimize, then
-Optimize and then convert to CSSA when moving out of SSA
+2. Convert to CSSA when moving out of SSA

 ---

 ## Naive approach: Insert copies everywhere!

 TODO: Example.

+Cytron et al '91

 Note:
 A k-input PHI at entrance of a node X can be replaced by k assignments at the end of each predecessor X.